International school: Curriculum

-Curricula in English-language international schools are most often based on education in the United Kingdom, education in the United States, or curricula specially designed for international schools such as the International General Certificate of Secondary Education or the IB Diploma Programme.
+Curricula in English-language international schools are most often based on education in the United Kingdom, education in the United States, or curricula specifically designed for international schools, such as the International General Certificate of Secondary Education or the IB Diploma Programme.
 These international curricula are committed to internationalism, developing the global citizen, providing an environment for optimal learning, and teaching in an international setting that fosters understanding, independence, interdependence, and cooperation.